hyperledger/identus-cloud-agent/docs/decisions/20230714-performance-framework-for-atala-prism.md

 7. Something that does not require too much RAM/CPU resources on the host machine to run, so we can use our custom GitHub runners for performance testing and possible Cloud Execution
 8. The fast learning curve for everybody to contribute
 9. Good documentation and examples to be able to develop complex scenarios faster
+10. Cloud support for tests running
-10. cloud support for tests running in analysis in the future to make results visible and present them easily as per request
+11. Cloud support for tests analysis to make results visible and present them easily as per request
-11. Support for GitHub actions to integrate into CI/CD
+12. Support for GitHub actions to integrate into CI/CD
-12. Open source to be able to customize if required
+13. Open source to be able to customize if required
-13. Cheap or free
+14. Cheap or free

 ## Considered Options